 Volvo Cars (Sweden)

 The Volvo name is among the best-known in the international automobile industry, even if its sales fall well behind those of other US and European manufacturers.
 In particular the brand is renowned for its introduction in 1959 of perhaps the most significant development in automotive safety, the three-point safety belt, and it retains a reputation as one of the world's safest cars.
 The business has been entirely separate from Swedish truckmaker AB Volvo since 1999, when it was acquired by Ford.
 Following disappointing performance, it was put up for sale by its American owners a decade later and was eventually acquired in 2010 by Chinese manufacturer Geely for $1.5bn.
-Performance has recovered significantly.
+Performance has recovered significantly significantly since then, with volume sales reaching new highs.
 The Volvo brand inhabits the lower end of the premium market, competing with Audi, BMW and others.
-Volumes for 2014 were a best-ever 465,866 vehicles.
+Volumes for 2016 were a best-ever 534,332 vehicles.
 Top-selling model the XC SUV is a solid challenger to BMW's X series and similar models.
 The first model developed under Geely's ownership was the 2nd generation VC90 launched in 2014.
 China overtook Sweden and the US to become Volvo's biggest market, but it remains the #1 brand by far in its original home market.
 China, Sweden and the US together account for over 40% of sales.
-Revenues for 2014 were approx E14.3bn.
+Revenues for 2016 were approx E19.1bn.
 Hakan Samuelsson is CEO.
 Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.